hli1221/imagefusion_densefuse/README.md

-# Densefuse: A Fusion Approach to Infrared and Visible Images
+# Densefuse: A Fusion Approach to Infrared and Visible Images - Tensorflow
 Submited to IEEE TIP.

 Infrared and visible image fusion using CNN layers and dense block architecture.